 Do you ever get in a rut with salad dressing?
 If so, I feel your pain.
 I eat a huge salad almost every single day.
 Variety is key to sustaining the habit.

-This recipe is for Crystal, who specifically requested a low-calorie salad dressing in a comment on my vacuum-pack giveaway last week.
+This recipe is for Crystal, a reader who specifically requested a low-calorie salad dressing.
 I think she was in the same rut.

-But making a low-calorie/healthy salad dressing more imaginative than a little bit of oil and vinegar is not all that easy.
+Making a low-calorie and healthy salad dressing more imaginative than a little bit of oil and vinegar is not all that easy.

-Most published recipes for homemade dressing are HIGH in calories because they contain lots of fat.
-YIKES!
-While some types of oils are healthy in moderation, overdoing it can be temptin.
+Most published recipes for homemade dressing are high in calories because they contain lots of fat and sugar.
+While some types of oils are healthy in moderation, overdoing it can be tempting.
 (Speaking for myself here.)